bettachini/MecanicaAnaliticaComputacional/88presentación/jose_2024/paper.md

 ## Basis for the syllabus
 Traditionally, systems dealt with at analytical mechanics courses are as simple as possible in order to limit the extent of the mathematical work required.
-So, realistic machine parts modelling is seldom undertaken as that would lead to a level of complexity sometimes untenable by students and teaching staff working on the blackboard or paper.
+So, modelling of multiple machine parts is seldom undertaken as that would lead to a level of complexity sometimes untenable by students and teaching staff working on the blackboard or paper.
 This course aims to avoid this pitfall by taking advantage of the relative simple syntax of modern programming languages for tackling mathematical problems.
 This allows to rapidly introduce the students to life-like problems avoiding oversimplifications.
 <!--